fcseidl/fractalinator/README.md

 # Fractalinator

 This is an drawing app which lets you draw a multibrot-like fractal in any shape that you choose!
-For instance, I drew the image below in a pop-up window opened by the following simple program.
+For instance, I drew the first image below in a pop-up window opened by the following simple program.
 I tried to evoke a saguaro cactus.
+A few more example fractalinations are at the bottom of this README.
 ```
 from artwork import Artwork
 Artwork(cmap_name='viridis_r')